MASTER OF ARTS DEGREE IN SPANISH

 The application deadline for fall admission is midnight eastern time April 1 (midnight eastern time March 1 for consideration for financial aid and assistantships); for spring admission, the application deadline is midnight eastern time November 1.

 The M.A. program requires a minimum of 30 semester hours of graduate study (only six of which may be transferred from another institution) and the successful completion of capstone written and oral individualized comprehensive exams based on coursework.
-The 30 hours of coursework must be distributed as follows:
+Beginning fall 2014, there will be thesis and non-thesis options.
+Currently, the 30 hours of coursework must be distributed as follows:

 1. Core requirements (12 credit hours)

 You must choose 3 of the following 5 courses (9 hours total):

 - SPN 511 Topics in Spanish Civilization,